 A 2016 estimate showed that the U.S. healthcare system loses $150 billion to missed patient clinic appointments.
 The same report revealed that patients miss between 5 and 30 percent of appointments, each costing about $200 or more.

-The impact of no-shows for surgeries is order of magnitudes higher as surgeries have more variables — the surgeons, helping staff, operating room, and other costs.
+The impact of no-shows for surgeries is an order of magnitude higher as surgeries have more variables — the surgeons, helping staff, operating room, and other costs.
 A study by Tulane University revealed on average one missed surgery can cost upwards of $7100.
-The Tulane study found that patient no-shows were a common cause of cancellations, with 30% of patients failing to show up on the day of surgery due to transportation issues, uncertainty regarding the date of the procedure, or simply forgetting about the appointment.
+The Tulane study found those patient no-shows were a common cause of cancellations, with 30% of patients failing to show up on the day of surgery due to transportation issues, uncertainty regarding the date of the procedure, or simply forgetting about the appointment.
 The same study found that nearly one-third of Tulane's cancellations stemmed from issues at the hospital, like a lack of available equipment.

 Surgery Scheduling Challenges

 Hospital administrators apply scheduling systems to allocate surgery resources — the OR to assign, surgeons’ requests, the staff to assist, and the patients to book for surgery.
 This is a complex process since the hospital must account for the following:

 - Cost – A fully-staffed OR costs about $1,000 per hour to run.
 ORs should only be open when they are in use or else the hospital loses money.

 - Surgeons’ requests – Hospitals must do their best to honor surgeons’ time-slot requests.

 - Interruptions – The unpredictability of the hospital environment throws time schedules into disarray, and the impacts can ripple to cause even more losses.